 Understanding Diabetes in Seniors

-Prevalence of diabetes in seniors
+Prevalence of Diabetes in Seniors

-Diabetes is highly prevalent among older adults, with nearly 1 in 3 adults aged 65 and older having diabetes [3].
-The prevalence is expected to increase as the population ages and is projected to more than double by 2050 [4].
-This is why managing and preventing diabetes is endlessly important for reducing the number of seniors struggling with diabetes in the future.
+The prevalence of diabetes in seniors is alarmingly high, with nearly one-third of adults aged 65 and older affected [3].
+As this population continues to age, this number is expected to more than double by 2050 [4].
+This is why it is crucial to manage and prevent diabetes to reduce the number of seniors struggling with diabetes in future generations.

 Symptoms of Diabetes in Seniors [7]